bg-write/candyfloss-flask/README.md

 ### Tech Stack & Tools

-In order to work with Candyfloss locally, download the most updated versions of the following (unless version number is noted):
+In order to work with Candyfloss locally, download the most updated versions of the following (unless a version number is specified):

 - [Python](https://www.python.org/) (3.8.6)
 - [Flask](https://flask.palletsprojects.com/en/2.2.x/)